meghanasrividya/Eng_130_Virtualisation/README.md

   - Greater business continuity and disaster recovery response
   - Simplified data center management
   - Faster provisioning of applications and resources
+### What is dev environment
+- The development environment (dev) is the environment in which changes to software are developed, most simply an individual developer's workstation.
+### What is vagrant?
+- Vagrant is an open-source tool that helps us to automate the creation and management of Virtual Machines.
+In a nutshell, we can specify the configuration of a virtual machine in a simple configuration file, and Vagrant creates the same Virtual machine using just one simple command.
+It provides command-line interfaces to automate such tasks.

+- Virtual Machine is a machine that does not exist physically but can be used just like a physical computer.
+Any task that can be done on a physical machine can also be executed in a virtual machine.
+But Virtual Machine is built on top of a physical system, and multiple virtual machines can be created in a single physical computer.
+All the virtual machines share the same hardware, but each of them might have a separate operating system.
+The physical system that hosts all the virtual machines is called the Host Computer.
+The medium that separates the Host Computer hardware and the virtual environments is something called Hypervisor, or Hyper-V.
+### What is virtual box?
+- VirtualBox is open-source software for virtualizing the x86 computing architecture.
+It acts as a hypervisor, creating a VM (virtual machine) where the user can run another OS (operating system).

+The operating system where VirtualBox runs is called the "host" OS.
+The operating system running in the VM is called the "guest" OS.
+VirtualBox supports Windows, Linux, or macOS as its host OS.